Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient

 \section{Introduction}

-Large Language Models (LLMs) have showcased exceptional performance in a wide-range of task~\cite{zhao2025surveylargelanguagemodels,Zhang2024}, particularly in English, due to the vast amount of available data during pre-training~\cite{qin2024multilingual,DBLP:conf/ecai/Guo0RLZZ23,Kim2024,Tran2024}.
-Recent advances in post-training techniques, such as test-time scaling~\cite{openai2024openaio1card}, which explicitly trains models to generate chain-of-thought (CoT) reasoning, have significantly enhanced model accuracy in complex reasoning tasks, notably in mathematics and programming problems.
-However, such advances have unintentionally widened the performance gap between popular languages like English and low-resource languages~\cite{ji2025test,ghosh2025multilingualmindsurvey}.
-This disparity arises primarily because post-training methods typically require high-quality, manually curated datasets, predominantly available only in English.
-Additionally, cross-lingual misalignment and inherent biases within multilingual training corpora further contribute to the problem.
+Large Language Models (LLMs) have showcased exceptional performance in a wide-range of task~\cite{zhao2025surveylargelanguagemodels,Zhang2024}, particularly in English, due to the vast amount of available data during pre-training~\cite{qin2024multilingual,DBLP:conf/ecai/Guo0RLZZ23,Kim2024}.
+Recent advances in post-training techniques, such as reasoning scaling~\cite{openai2024openaio1card}, which explicitly trains models to generate chain-of-thought (CoT) reasoning, have significantly enhanced model accuracy in tasks such as mathematics and programming.
+However, such advances have unintentionally widened the performance gap between popular languages like English and low, extremely low-resource languages~\cite{ji2025test}.
+This disparity arises primarily because post-training methods typically require high-quality, manually curated datasets, predominantly available only in English, and misalignment and inherent biases within multilingual training corpora~\cite{ghosh2025multilingualmindsurvey}.

-Figure \ref{fig:example} illustrates this phenomenon by comparing outputs from a small-size state-of-the-art reasoning model (r1-distill-Llama-8B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}) given the same mathematical problem presented in English and in a low-resource language (Irish).
-When the question is presented in English, the model reasoning process can lead to the correct solution.
-In contrast, when the same problem is prompted in Irish, the model misunderstands the problem, unable to converse in the target language, causing the reasoning process to fail and resulting in an incorrect solution.
-Our proposed solution (shown on the right side of the figure) addresses this issue by aligning the model’s reasoning process across languages, allowing it to ``think'' internally in its dominant language (English), thereby substantially improving performance while enhancing user experiences in interacting in low-resource languages.
+Figure \ref{fig:example} illustrates this phenomenon by comparing outputs from a small-size state-of-the-art reasoning model (r1-distill-Llama-8B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}) given the same mathematical problem presented in English and in Irish, classified endangered by UNESCO~\cite{Unesco2010-st}, less than 0.01\% appearance in Common Crawl~\cite{commoncrawl}.
+When the question is presented in English, the model reasoning process can lead to correct solution, however, with the same problem in Irish, the model misunderstands, unable to converse in target language, causing the CoT process to fail and resulting in an incorrect answer.
+Our proposed solution addresses this issue by aligning the model’s reasoning process across languages, allowing it to ``think'' internally in its dominant language (English).